cran/googlesheets/README.md

 -   `gs_` = all functions in the package.
 -   `gs_ws_` = all functions that operate on worksheets or tabs within a spreadsheet.
+-   `gd_` = something to do with Google Drive, usually has a `gs_` synonym, might one day migrate to a Drive client.

 ### Quick demo

-First, here's how to get a copy of a Gapminder-based Sheet we publish for practicing and follow along.
+Here's how to get a copy of a Gapminder-based Sheet we publish for practicing and follow along.
 You'll be sent to the browser to authenticate yourself with Google at this point.

 ``` r
 gs_gap() %>%